Donny-Hikari/GateTunnel/README.md

 $ python3 udp_tunnel_server.py
 ```

-You can use "-c" to specify the configuration file location, and use "--verbose" or "--log-level $LOG_LEVEL" to specify the log level. "$LOG_LEVEL" should be an integer.
+You can use "-c" to specify the configuration file location, and use "--verbose" or "--log-level $LOG_LEVEL" to specify the log level. `LOG_LEVEL` should be an integer.

 Finally, start the client: